eag1ex/pocket.js/readme.md

 #### [ Developed by Eaglex ](http://eaglex.net)

-#### About

-Easy to use, slightly sophisticated Pocket.js redistribution utility framework, allowing you to probe data with status management, well documented, clean beautified code.
-You assign tasks associated to individual `Probes` controlled by `Pocket.js`, once your payload status is: `complete`, `await ready(id)` can be resolved.
+Easy to use, Pocket.js redistribution utility framework, allowing you to probe data with state management, well documented, clean beautified code.
+You can probe task assignments and control its outcome anywhere in your code.

 #### Why use it